-We adjust SNAP maximum allotments, deductions, and income eligibility standards at the beginning of each Federal fiscal year.
-The fiscal year begins on October 1st.
+We adjust SNAP maximum allotments, deductions, and income eligibility standards at the beginning of each federal fiscal year.
+The fiscal year begins on Oct.
+1st.
 The changes are based on changes in the cost of living.
 Cost of living is the amount of money needed to support a basic standard of living.

 The Thrifty Food Plan (TFP) calculates the cost of a market basket for a family of four.
 TFP is an estimate by the U.S. Department of Agriculture of how much it costs to provide nutritious, low-cost meals for a household.
 Maximum allotments are calculated from this cost every June.

 The calculation takes economies of scale into account.
 Smaller households get slightly more per person than the four-person household.
 Households larger than four people get slightly less per person.